Chain of Summaries: Summarization Through Iterative Questioning: Ethical Considerations

 \section{Ethical Considerations}

 We don't expect that the proposed method would cause any extra harm compared to LLMs operating on the web on their own.
-In contrast, if implemented server-side as an LLMs.txt file, our approach allows website maintainers to validate what textual representation LLMs process.
+In contrast, if implemented server-side, our approach allows website maintainers to validate what textual representation LLMs process.